“What are you doing?” I asked in horror.

 My better half was writing itsy-bitsy letters on itsy-bitsy strips of paper that he planned to insert in itsy-bitsy clear pockets on the right margin of three-ring binder paper.
 He was going to use those sheets as divider pages in a guide he was preparing for work.

 In any book you use a lot, tabs are terrific.
 They help you flip easily to the section you need.
-The tabs he was using helped him create them.
+The tabs he was using helped him organize his book.
 But if he persisted in creating his tabs with those tiny strips of paper, what would happen if he needed a new section, or he decided to re-order the tabs he had?

 If he wanted his tabs to run down his book in order, he’d have to pull every itsy-bitsy strip of paper out of every itsy-bitsy pocket and put it in the proper pocket.
 This can take so long that he’d rather not make tabs at all.